 - Digital controls

 This is a unique approach to smoking that has some upsides that are worth mentioning.
 If you are unfamiliar, the unit has a stack of pressed wood ‘bisquettes’ or pucks as we call them.
 They are fed into a smoker generator and you are off to the races.
 This design’s main strength is that it separated the heat used to create the smoke from the heat inside the cooking chamber.
 Yes there is overlap as the smoldering pucks do bring heat into the chamber with them, but overall the design can offer more temperature flexibility and control.

 Another unique aspect are the racks.
 In this case they are chromed steel baskets.
 The rails are fixed, but they also have solid support when the racks are slid out.
 If you are doing vegetables or any of a number of items that vary in shape, these baskets are a nice touch.
 The stainless steel interior makes for easy clean up.
 The smoke generator removes easily for storage in inclement weather.
 The unit does not come with legs, nor are there any offered.

 One recurring issue is that the unit consumes water.
 The basin is also where the ashes and unburnt puck pieces end up.
-This requires changing about every two hours.
+This requires changing the try about every two hours.
 So, with the stackable puck feeding slide, the problem of adding wood has been solved.
 Instead you have to refill the water pan which requires opening the door, releasing heat.
 Tradeoffs.